 - Be smart and be safe.

 - Annual inspections are recommended and in some cases are required.
 Frequency depends on need, legal requirements and/or your Operations and Maintenance Plan.
 To help guide your inspection, use the maintenance standards provided in the 2019 State of Washington Department of Ecology Stormwater Management Manual for Washington Western.
 Use these forms to complete and document your inspections:

-- Maintain your system based on your inspection.
+- Maintain your system based on inspection results.
 Perform maintenance as needed and in a timely fashion, don’t wait to get to done unless it makes sense to.

 - Consider hiring a professional service contractor.
-Contractors are available for inspection and/or maintenance that is outside of your comfort or abilities.
+Companies can provide inspection and/or maintenance that is outside of your abilities or comfort level.

-- Use the buddy system.
+- Use the buddy system when inspecting.
 Perform inspection and maintenance with at least one other person.

 - Do not enter any underground structure unless you and your buddy have a current confined space entry certification and fall protection equipment setup.
 Instead, use a flashlight, a mirror, and a probe stick.

 - Make yourself visible by wearing bright or high-visibility clothing.
-Use signs and cones when in areas where there is vehicle traffic.
+Use signs and traffic cones when in areas where there is vehicle traffic, including parking lots.

 - Consider the weather.
 Inspecting or conducting maintenance in heavy rain, snow, or in icy conditions is NOT recommended.